JoaoLopesF/Esp-Mobile-Apps-iOS/README.md

 ## EspApp

-This app consists of following screen:
+This app consists of following screens:

     - Connection (Connecting): when connecting a ESP32 device by BLE
     - MainMenu (EspAPP): Main menu of app